 32041 Roland C.IIa (Late)

-Make 4 interest-free payments of $45.00 fortnightly and receive your order now.Sold Out
+Or 4 interest-free payments of $45.00 with Learn more.Sold Out

 Released on 7 April 2014 – 32cm x 24cm - Relatively simple rigging - High quality Cartograf decal sheet for 5 German aircraft – 330 high quality injection moulded plastic parts – Optional engine cooling louvers, 12.5kg PuW bomb rack, exhausts, gun rings, final production fin, rudder, tailplane struts and diorama accessories – Highly detailed 48 part Daimler-Mercedes D.III engine – 9 photo-etched metal detail parts including lMG 08 Spandau and LMG 14 Parabellum machine gun cooling jackets – Fine in scale rib tape detail – Full rigging diagrams